timo845/F-EAR-THIS-/README.md

 <sup>[[1]](#footnote-1)</sup>

-### Research Sub-sub-heading (H3)
-The H3 heading is useful to define specific subsections within the H2 section.
-If you are in doubt about information structure, take a look at different wikipedia articles for reference.

 # Transcoding
 With the technological resilience, how to preserve audio in the best quality and easiest accessibilty?
 The original rpm record is one of the most stable audio formats, capable of lasting around 100 years in a controlled environnement.
 But one copy, stuck in the archive, isn't accessible to a lot of people.
 The project should reach everyone, as everyone already experienced fear at least once in their life.
 How to preserve the meaning of the audio, but making it accessible to a broader audience?
 A website was the ideal thing.
 The website is generating sound by the users movement, creating a new digital fear inspired experience.
 On the other hand, samples from the original tracklist is made accessible by using the keyboard.